sahithikkss/botbuilder-js/libraries/botbuilder-ai/README.md

 ## What's included?

-This module contains interfaces for using [Microsoft LUIS](https://www.luis.ai) and [Microsoft QnA Maker](https://www.qnamaker.ai) in your Botbuilder application.
+This module contains interfaces for using [Microsoft LUIS](https://www.luis.ai) and [Microsoft QnA Maker](https://www.qnamaker.ai) or [Language Custom question answering](https://language.cognitive.azure.com/questionAnswering/projects) in your Botbuilder application.

 ## Use